Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: INTRODUCTION

 In this context, as illustrated in Figure \ref{fig:ssu}, we introduce "Starlink Space User" (SSU), a system that assimilates Earth observation satellites into the Starlink network, treating them as additional space users.
-This approach utilizes the extensive coverage and advanced communication capabilities of Starlink to manage the data transfer demands of Earth observation platforms.
-The EO satellite connects to a Starlink satellite, which relays the data through the network via ISL to Starlink satellite providing coverage to the ground station linked to a PoP (Internet point of presence).
-SSU is designed to strategically allocate Starlink's satellite resources among competing observation satellites, ensuring optimal data relay to Earth.
+The EO satellite connects to a Starlink satellite, which relays the data through the network via Inter-Satellite Links (ISLs) to the ground station linked to an Internet point of presence (POP).
 Our design builds on the existing Starlink system, aiming to preserve its core mechanisms while addressing the unique challenges posed by space users.
-Three key challenges in implementing SSU are as follows.
+Three key challenges are as follows.

-$\bullet$ \textbf{Dynamic destination selection:} The primary distinction between a space user and a ground user lies in the spatial dynamics of their connections to Starlink infrastructure.
-Starlink typically assigns a designated PoP to a ground user, which remains fixed over time, with reassignments occurring infrequently and primarily through manual intervention due to the lack of a dynamic PoP switching mechanism.
-In contrast, the connection of a space user to the PoP is highly dynamic due to the user’s movement around the Earth.
-Consequently, data collected by space users is continuously routed through different PoPs.
-This requires careful selection among available PoPs and consideration of ISLs to optimize connectivity.
-A deeper understanding of the infrastructure and facilities provided by Starlink is, therefore, essential: What is the performance difference among PoPs in various situations?
-How to assess the ISL performance with varying distances of inter-satellite data transfer?
-Although the Starlink infrastructure is proprietary, we take an end-to-end data-driven approach to characterize ISL and profile the performance of PoPs by abundant known ground users’ communication performance.
+$\bullet$ \textbf{Dynamic destination selection:} The key difference between space and ground users lies in how they connect to Starlink infrastructure.
+Ground users are typically assigned a fixed PoP, with changes occurring rarely and usually through manual intervention due to the absence of dynamic PoP switching.
+In contrast, space users experience highly dynamic PoP connections as they orbit the Earth, requiring continuous rerouting of data through different PoPs.
+This necessitates strategic PoP selection and consideration of ISLs to optimize connectivity.
+Therefore, understanding Starlink’s infrastructure is crucial: How do PoPs perform under varying conditions?
+How does ISL performance change with different inter-satellite distances?
+Although Starlink’s system is proprietary, we adopt an end-to-end data-driven approach to characterize ISLs and evaluate PoP performance using extensive ground user communication data.